Testing Higher Dose Radiation Therapy for Locally Advanced Pancreatic Cancer

 Inclusion Criteria:

-- At time of enrollment, the patient must have received 4-6 months of active chemotherapy with FOLFIRINOX (8-12 cycles) or NALIRIFOX (8-12 cycles) or gemcitabine/nab-paclitaxel (4-6 cycles) (1 regimen, no sequential chemotherapy).
+- At time of enrollment, the patient must have received 4-6 months of active chemotherapy with FOLFIRINOX or NALIRIFOX or gemcitabine/nab-paclitaxel.
+Patients are permitted to receive more than 1 type of chemotherapy for toxicity reasons, but not for disease progression.
 "Active chemotherapy" refers to time on chemotherapy not counting treatment breaks (i.e. if a patient had 1 month of chemotherapy followed by 1 month break, this would count as 1 month chemotherapy).
 Study registration must occur within 45 days of last day of chemotherapy cycle

 - BASELINE PRE-ENTRY CHEMOTHERAPY REQUIREMENTS: